JJudge0/Ping-Pong-Game/README.md

 Ping Pong Game Main tasks:

- The program should include the following: GamePanel,Apple,Snake,ScoreBoard,GameOver message;
+ The program should include the following: 2 Paddles,Ball,ScoreBoard;
  1) GamePanel-- A grid of which houses the apple and snake along with a scoreboard.
  2) Ball: Of which should be randomly generated on the grid.
 #### Snake: Should grow everytime an apple is eaten by the snake.